ClickHouse/clickhouse_vs_snowflake/top_sub_projects/README.md

 - A narrower time filter is then applied to a random time frame (same random values for both databases).
 - This simulates a user viewing top sub-projects for a term over a time period, and then drilling down to a specific set of days.

+This test, while filtering on the project column, is unable to exploit the primary key fully due to the use of the LIKE operator e.g. `project LIKE '%clickhouse%'`.

+This provides an opportunity to utilize ClickHouse secondary indices to accelerate queries.
+More specifically, we use the bloom filter index to the project column.
+This indexes n-grams for the strings to accelerate LIKE comparisons.

+We contrast this with ClickHouse’s [search optimization service](https://docs.snowflake.com/en/user-guide/search-optimization-service#substrings-and-regular-expressions) which can also be used to improve LIKE queries.

 ## Queries

 ## ClickHouse